 Fresh cannabis has been harvested and dried.
 However, as an organic material, it contains some moisture.
-As a user, you want it dried, but it should have enough wetness to be slightly spongy when pressed or squeezed.
+You want it dried as a user, but it should have enough wetness to be slightly spongy when pressed or squeezed.

 Any organic material with moisture eventually invites mildew.
 Strangely, a little bit of mold is beneficial, but a little bit means yours is likely to attract more.
-As a customer or grower, you want to avoid mold and deal with it when it shows up.
+As a customer or grower, you want to avoid mold and deal with it when it appears.

 Where mold comes from